 7) Well-Equipped Interior

-The 2016 Subaru XV Crosstrek base model features a touch-screen display interface.
+The 2016 Subaru Crosstrek base model features a touch-screen display interface.
 Buyers can upgrade from the standard 6.2-inch screen to a 7.0-inch version to get a range of additional multimedia features, such as:

 - Voice-activated navigation,